oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 requested by the client, based on the authorization server policy or the resource owner's instructions.
-If the issued access token scope is different from the one requested by the client, the authorization server MUST include the `scope` response parameter to inform the client of the actual scope granted.
+If the issued access token scope is different from the one requested by the client, the authorization server MUST include the `scope` response parameter in the token response ({{token-response}}) to inform the client of the actual scope granted.

 If the client omits the scope parameter when requesting authorization, the authorization server MUST either process the